-People struggling with an eating disorder often become obsessed with food, body image, and/or weight.
+People with an addiction who are also struggling with disordered eating often become obsessed with food, body image, and/or weight.
 These disorders can be life-threatening if not recognized and treated appropriately.
 The earlier a person receives treatment, the greater the likelihood of full recovery.
-The most common eating disorders are anorexia nervosa, bulimia nervosa, and binge eating disorder.
-Other eating disorders include: avoidant/restrictive food intake disorder, rumination disorder, pica, other specified feeding or eating disorder, and unspecified feeding or eating disorder.
+The most common examples of co-occurring disordered eating are anorexia nervosa, bulimia nervosa, and binge eating.
+Others include: avoidant/restrictive food intake disorder, rumination disorder, pica, other specified and unspecified feeding or disordered eating.

 Many individuals struggle with both chemical dependency and disordered eating.

-- Up to 35% of individuals who abuse or were dependent on alcohol or other drugs have also had eating disorders, a rate 11 times greater than the general population. – National Eating Disorders Association
+- Up to 35% of individuals who abuse or were dependent on alcohol or other drugs have also had disordered eating, a rate 11 times greater than the general population

-- Up to 50% of individuals with eating disorders abused alcohol or illicit drugs, a rate five times higher than the general population
+- Up to 50% of individuals with disordered eating abused alcohol or illicit drugs, a rate five times higher than the general population

-Often underdiagnosed, many individuals struggle with both chemical dependency and eating disorders.
-Due to the comorbidity and critical medical complications, Santé Center for Healing addresses these disorders simultaneously, treating the addiction, the eating disorder, and how they interact with each other.
+Often underdiagnosed, many individuals struggle with both chemical dependency and disordered eating.
+Due to the comorbidity and critical medical complications, Santé Center for Healing addresses these disorders simultaneously, treating the addiction, the co-occurring disordered eating, and how they interact with each other.
 This requires that clients experience individually crafted and comprehensive treatment plans.
-Our psychiatrists, psychiatric nurse practitioners, dietitian, certified eating disorder specialist, and primary therapists help clients understand the true dangers of co-occurring disorders, often further complicated by unresolved trauma.
-For people who struggle with eating disorders, this can be especially critical as it is imperative to get to the core issues.
+Our psychiatrists, psychiatric nurse practitioners, dietitian, certified co-occurring disordered eating specialist, and primary therapists help clients understand the true dangers of co-occurring disorders, often further complicated by unresolved trauma.
+For people who struggle with disordered eating alongside addiction, this can be especially critical as it is imperative to get to the core issues.

-During the admissions process, our master’s level Intake clinicians assess prospective clients for eating disorder-related behaviors and motivations.
+During the admissions process for addiction treatment, our master’s level Intake clinicians assess prospective clients for co-occurring disordered eating-related behaviors and motivations.
 For many of our clients pre-admission, their behaviors (i.e. restricting, purging, use of laxative, overexercising, etc.) have increased or escalated recently.
 Most have experienced a drastic change in weight and a lower level of care has been unsuccessful.
 The ability to function in relationships, work, and/or school has been negatively impacted.

-At Santé, intuitive eating and balance are the focus and the long-term goal of our nutritional program.
+At Santé, intuitive eating and balance are the focus and the long-term goal of our nutritional program for addiction treatment.
 Nutritional topics are linked to therapeutic and experiential programming; all of this is simultaneously implemented alongside individualized and group treatment for the chemical dependency and the co-occurring mental health disorder to increase the likelihood of long-term recovery.